 Students investigate and experience the parallel stages between reading and writing processes as well as assuming a diagnostic prescriptive role in working individually with an elementary student.
-Must be taken simultaneously with EDRE 4304.
 (Offered also as EDRE 5315.)

 EDRE 4320 Teaching Reading Through Children's Literature